/

 Profit with value-based pricing

 This strategy assumes that you’ve learned your audience and can split it into buying personas to offer every persona a feature mix of its dream.
-Let’s see how it works for a real-life B2B SaaS pricing strategy.
+Let’s see how it works for a real-life B2B SaaS pricing strategy in the example of Slack.

-Slack is one of the most successful SaaS businesses in the world, that hits 12.5 million users, including ourselves.
 Slack uses freemium pricing to offer a basic set of features for free plus three more upgrade plans.
 The company splits its offer into packages to fit a wide range of customers: for small and medium, large and very large businesses.
 Slack knows what features each group cares most (and least) about and includes the list of killing features to each package.

 The essence of the value-based strategy is the continuous work on your target persons' profiles.
 The results you get are useful not only for pricing but also for product, design, and marketing.
 A deep dive into the values of your audience will help your team stay focused and make consistent decisions.
 It will help you prioritize product updates.
 It will help you avoid feature creep.